maidsafe/Whitepapers/Project-Safe.md

 #### 3. Transfer Mechanism
 On the SAFE network, vaults assume various personas or roles [ref Persona], depending on the requests they receive.
 For example, the DataManager persona is responsible for managing the integrity and availability of a given piece of data on the network.
 A separate persona, the TransactionManager, is proposed to handle all the token-related transactions.
 A TransactionManager group will be a trusted group of nodes which are closest to any given transaction identity.
 The TransactionManager is responsible for the logic that enables transactions to be completed.

 The transfer mechanism is defined as: ‘allowing a transaction (transfer of credit from A's wallet to B's wallet) between two user's persona groups to be completed’.
-The transaction shall be open and read only to public (allowing upper layer third party broker app to validate there is transaction happening/completed).
+The transaction shall be open and read only to public (allowing an upper layer third party broker app to validate there is transaction happening/completed).

 The SAFE wallet is defined as : the place holding the credits (and the credit change history) for an account.